Who We Are

 We are one of the largest and most active groups dedicated to studying reptile and amphibian diversity.

 We conduct numerous field expeditions each year to destinations across Southeast Asia, Central and South America, and the West Indies.

 We are a premier international destination for research and training.
 Current students, postdocs, visiting scholars, and curators include representatives from at least four countries.
 The graduate program typically includes a half dozen or more full-time students.
 Dozens of former students hold distinguished positions at research universities, museums, zoos, and in government.

 We are home to one of the largest collections of preserved reptile and amphibian specimens, and the collections are accessed tens of thousands of times each year via HerpNet/VertNet, loans of physical specimens, and on-site visits.

 Mailing address: Division of Herpetology, Biodiversity Institute, Dyche Hall, 1345 Jayhawk Blvd.
 Lawrence, KS, 66045-7593 USA

 KU Herpetology's history dates back 100 years, and includes contributions the following prominent faculty members Edward H. Taylor, William Duellman, Linda Trueb, and Henry Fitch.
-Curator Emeritus William Duellman just published a comprehensive history of the Division that is available via the SSAR bookstore.
+In the Summer of 2015, Curator Emeritus William Duellman published a comprehensive history of the Division that is available via the SSAR bookstore.
 This brief summary covers some of the basics.